jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 <img width="1812" height="761" alt="Captura de pantalla 2026-03-17 212625" src="https://github.com/user-attachments/assets/ad7b7a10-4d64-4346-9730-7c997dd397b7" />

-* The attached xformers wheel is for 40x0 series (ADA), don't use it in Blackwell.
+* Update : The attached xformers wheel is for 40x0 series (ADA), don't use it in Blackwell.
 * We will continue udpating these days, we are making tests with Blackweel to ensure everything is ok (Ada architecture is fully tested and working).

 Version 1.02: